Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. 2-bring\_me\_home - This script uses cd and a space to redirect user to home directory.
 Try it with source to see the effect.

 4. 3-listfiles - This script uses ls -l to list all contents in working directory in long format.

+5. 4-listmorefiles - This script uses ls -al to list all files including hidden ones in long format.